-One of the most powerful features of programming languages is branching: the ability to make decisions and execute a different set of statements based on whether one or more conditions are true.
+A really powerful feature of programming languages is branching: the ability to make decisions and execute a different set of statements based on whether one or more conditions are true.

 if statement, which is written as follows:

-condition can be a value, variable or expression.
+condition can either be a variable or an expression.
 If the condition evaluates to

 True, then the statements within the

 if block are executed.
-Notice the four spaces before
+Note the 4 spaces before

 if statement above.
 This technique of structuring code by adding spaces is called indentation.

-Indentation: Python relies heavily on indentation (white space before a statement) to define code structure.
-This makes Python code easy to read and understand.
-You can run into problems if you don't use indentation properly.
+Indentation: Python relies heavily on indentation (white space before a statement) to define structure in code.
+This makes Python code easy to read and understand, but you can run into problems if you don't use indentation properly.
 Indent your code by placing the cursor at the start of the line and pressing the